 What to Use

 When it comes to cleaning hacks, tricks and successful products, Pinterest is your friend.
-We even have a Pinterest board dedicated to cleaning your apartment.
 In recent years, natural cleaning products have been a hit, and we can’t say we mind.
 Jenn is on board with this trend too.
 She shares, “I rarely use chemical cleaning products and clean almost exclusively with water, vinegar, and essential oils.”
 Note to self, pick up all of these next time we’re out.

 But what if these don’t get the job done?
 Don’t worry, Jenn has an answer, “For the really dirty areas, steam is fabulous for cleaning and disinfecting quickly and easily without any chemicals.”
 She swears by her HomeRight steam cleaner, and she also says it DECREASES her CLEANING TIME.
 Sounds great to us.

 The biggest issue that can come from spring cleaning is getting off track and being left with a bigger mess than before.
 That is the last thing any of us need.
 Recognizing the repercussions of becoming overwhelmed, Jenn encourages, “It doesn’t all need to be done in a week – or even a month!
 Just prioritize what needs to be done and get started!”

 Perhaps one of the best ways to spring clean is going through the process of a move.
 Just the thought of boxing up your belongs makes you want to downsize.